afarhan/bitx40/operating-instructions.md

 See the table below showing which mods are required for each function.
 Details of each mod are described below.

 ![Table of hardware modifications](hardware%20modification%20overview.PNG)

+## Prevention of out-of-band transmissions

+The software restricts transmission to the 40m ham band allocation.
+By default this is ITU region 2 (Americas: 7000-7300 kHz).
+If you are located in a different ITU region, uncomment ONE of the lines 44-47 depending on your location, and recompile.

+If the PPTsense mod is installed, out-of-band TX will be disabled, but RX is still possible outside the band.
+If the PTTsense mod is NOT installed, both TX as well as RX will be disabled outside the band.

+To completely inhibit this feature, uncomment line 47 (define REGION 0) (not normally recommended!).

 ## 10-TURN TUNING POT